310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Madara kidyare %}
 How many times are you gonna make me do this…?
-God’s seriously getting way too hyped up~...
+God’s seriously getting way too hyped up~…
 {% endbubble %}

 {% bubble Kanata kidgrin %}